-Taking care of your skin health is an important, yet often overlooked, part of general wellness.
+Taking care of your skin health is an important but often overlooked part of general wellness.
 Using skin care products is one way to manage common skin conditions — like acne, which affects up to 50 million Americans annually.

 If you’re looking for professional help with your skin, but you don’t have the time or budget to see a dermatologist in person, online services, like Curology, could have the solution for you.

-Curology started in 2014 with the mission to simplify skin care, which can leave consumers frustrated and searching for answers to their skin problems.
+Curology started in 2014 with the mission to simplify skin care.

 Founded by Dr. David Lortscher, a licensed dermatologist from New Mexico, Curology sought out to make luxury skin care products accessible to everyone.